smartmonkeyio/knowledgebase/docs/developers/optimization/README.md

 * duration (optional): Duration of the service in seconds
 * reward (optional): Reward obtained by executing the service.
 Useful when there are different optional tasks and some are more important than the others.
 * optional (optional): States whether the task is mandatory or not (optional).
 When it is set to false, it will fail to find a solution if the service is can’t be placed in any route.
-* requires(optional): The service will be performed only by vehicles providing all the features included in this field.
+* requires (optional): The service will be performed only by vehicles providing all the features included in this field.
+* pickups (optional) **(coming soon)**: pickup places are sites that must be visited be before executing the services.
+Each pickup must provide a GPS coordinate and optionally a duration and a time window.

 ### Reward regions
 Modify the reward of the services inside the defined region by adding the region's reward to service's reward.